matthannigan/nextjs-ts-tailwind-supabase-starter/docs-website/docs/components/ui/calendar.md

 5. The calendar will remain visible even when selecting a date in the basic usage.
 For a date picker that closes upon selection, you should combine it with a Popover component as shown in the React Hook Form examples.

-## Related Components

-- [DatePicker](/docs/components/ui/date-picker.md) - A complete date picker component that includes a Calendar within a Popover
-- [Popover](/docs/components/ui/popover.md) - Used to display the Calendar in a floating panel
-- [Form](/docs/components/ui/form.md) - Used to integrate the Calendar with form validation

 ## Testing

 ```tsx